cognusion/go-jar/docs/godoc.md

     ErrorMessage string
     // ErrorCode is the HTTP response code that will be returned with ErrorMessage, IFF ErrorMessage is set.
 Defaults to StatusOK
     ErrorCode int
+    // HMACSigned is set if the URL will be signed and should be verified.
+Various Options need too be set in order for this to work.
+    HMACSigned bool
     // Options is a horrible, brittle map[string]interface{} that some handlers or finishers
     // use for per-path configuration.
 Avoid if possible.
     Options PathOptions